-I began making masks around 1991, while travelling along the Pow Wow and festival circuit with my family.
-These early masks were decorative wall hangings with elaborate featherwork designs, and the bases were made of plaster.
+I started making masks around 1991, while travelling along the Pow Wow and festival circuit with my family.
+These early works were decorative wall hangings with elaborate featherwork designs, and the bases were made out of plaster.
 They were intended solely as art objects, and each one told a story about the places and people that we encountered along the road.
-During this same time period, I also began working with garment leather to create bags and purses.
-After a few years, I realized that I could fuse these interests to create wearable art masks.
+During this same time, I also began working with garment leather to create bags and purses.
+After a few years, I learned that I could fuse these interests to create wearable art masks.

-It was difficult to find books or tutorials on the subject back then, and I didn’t know any other mask artists to learn from.
-Instead, I learned through trial and error (a lot of error!).
-As such, my learning curve was probably steeper than it might be if I was starting out today, but the upshot was that I really got a chance to tune into my own creative voice without too much outside influence.
-This has given my work a strong personal style, which is backed by experienced craftsmanship.
+It was hard to find mask making books or tutorials back then, and I didn’t know any other mask artists to learn from.
+Instead, I learned through trial and error (a lot of error).
+Thus, my learning curve was probably steeper than it might be if I was starting out today, but the upshot was that I really got a chance to tune into my own creative voice without too much outside influence.
+This has given my work a distinctive style, which is backed by experienced craftsmanship.
 The end result is original wearable art that is beautiful, comfortable and durable.

 These original masks are entirely hand crafted.
 They are cut and sculpted from premium tooling leather using an old Italian technique known as “wet forming”.
 I blend this traditional method with contemporary techniques to coax the leather into the desired shape.